mlopes/marco-lopes.com/articles/_posts/2019/2019-05-06-Type-Parameters.md

 Type parameters, are a way to abstract over types in what is called parametric polymorphism.
-The idea of type parameters, has some traits in common with the concept of generics, that some of you might know from languages such as Java or C#.
+The idea of type parameters, has some traits in common with the concept of generics, which you may know from languages such as Java or C#.

-Type parameters allow us to express the idea that a type can depend on another type for which it doesn't have deep knowledge of (or often, any knowledge).
+Type parameters allow us to express the idea that a type can depend on another type for which it doesn't have deep knowledge of (or often, any knowledge at all).
 A common example would be, for example Haskell's `Maybe a` or Scala's `Option[A]`, where `Maybe`/`Option` are parameterised by a type variable, that can be made concrete at call time, for example `Option[Int]`.